-Zane Olivier is the Chief Actuary of L&G Re.
-Zane has worked in the L&G Group since 2016 where he has headed the actuarial reporting teams both in Bermuda for L&G Re and in London for the L&G Retirement division.
-Prior to joining L&G, Zane worked in a variety of roles across consultancies and in industry, with particular focus on Solvency II and capital optimisation.
+Zane is the Chief Actuary at Legal & General Reinsurance (L&G Re).
+Zane has worked in the Legal & General Group since 2016, heading up both the actuarial reporting team for L&G Re and the actuarial reporting team for Legal & General's retirement division in London.
+Before joining Legal & General, Zane worked in a variety of roles in the industry and as a consultant, with a particular focus on Solvency II and capital optimisation.

-Zane graduated from the University of Warwick with a degree in Mathematics, Operations Research, Statistics and Economics and holds a Fellowship with the Institute and Faculty of Actuaries.
+Zane graduated from the University of Warwick with a bachelor's degree in Mathematics, Operations Research, Statistics and Economics, and is a Fellow of the Institute and Faculty of Actuaries.